Story Models (Approaches to Story Structure)

 story structure

-While you may find it helps your writing to stick with one comprehensive model that makes sense for you, it's also helpful to be familiar with some of the other models, so that, when you have conversations about stories with writers who use them, you can have a shared understanding.
+That said, it can be helpful to be familiar with a number of models, so that, when you have conversations about stories with writers who use them, you can have a shared understanding.

 Below please find links to articles where we compare some of the models of story structure you are likely to encounter.